Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Introduction

-In the context of RSMA use in practical systems, 1-layer RSMA (with a single common message) with low-complexity precoders for the common and private streams is considered.
+In the context of RSMA use in practical systems, 1-layer RSMA with low-complexity precoders for the common and private streams is considered.
 A problem arising in such system is how to allocate the total transmit power between the common and private streams in an optimal manner for an improved sum-rate performance under imperfect CSIT.